How To Create a Strong Password

 Additional Tips

-Think of a phrase you use often or the title of a song you remember easily.
+• Think of a phrase you use often or the title of a song you remember easily.
 If it has eight or more words in it, take the first letter of each word as the basis for your password.
 Mix the case of the letters and change a letter or two to a number or special character.
 There is a song titled "Tie a Yellow Ribbon Round the Old Oak Tree".
 This would produce a base password of 'tayrrtoot'.
 You could change the case of the first letter and the vowels for special characters and create a Strong Password: T{yrrt**t

-You could join two unrelated words with a number or special character and create a Strong Password such as: Bop2try or bear_7Brother.
+• You could join two unrelated words with a number or special character and create a Strong Password, such as: Bop2try or bear_7Brother.

-Now, a word of caution, do not use the examples given in this document.
+• Now, a word of caution: do not use the examples given in this document.
 We have just given the criminals some new words to add to their vocabulary and dictionaries to try on our system.

 The principles covered in this article can be used for your other accounts.
-Just be sure to not use the same password across all of your accounts as it creates a major security risk.
+Just be sure not to use the same password across all of your accounts, as it creates a major security risk.
 This is an opportunity for you to put your creative genius to work.
 Create your own unique Strong Password!